dnsimple/dnsimple-developer/content/v2/registrar/whois-privacy.markdown

 Responds with [HTTP 401](/v2#unauthorized) in case of case of authentication issues.

 Responds with [HTTP 402](/v2#payment-required) if the account has outstanding payments.
+Response available only on legacy domains.

 ## Disable WHOIS privacy {#disableWhoisPrivacy}

       DELETE /:account/registrar/domains/:domain/whois_privacy

-Note that if the WHOIS privacy is not purchased for the domain, this method will do nothing.

-If WHOIS privacy was previously purchased and enabled, then calling this will disable the WHOIS privacy.
+Disable the WHOIS privacy service.

 ### Parameters